sjanzou/pecos/documentation/translation.rst

 Translation dictionary
 -----------------------
-A translation dictionary maps DataFrame column names into common names.
+Translation dictionaries are an optional feature which allows the user to map original column names into common names that can be more useful for analysis.
-The translation dictionary can also be used to group columns with similar properties into a single variable.
+Translation dictionaries can also be used to group columns with similar properties into a single variable.
 Using grouped variables, Pecos can run a signal set of quality control tests on the group.